kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 ## Motivation

-The concept of sidecar containers has been around almost since Kubernetes early days.
+The concept of sidecar containers has been around since the early days of Kubernetes.
 A clear example is [this Kubernetes blog post][sidecar-blog-post] from 2015 mentioning the sidecar pattern.

-Over the years the sidecar pattern has become more common in applications, gained popularity and uses cases are getting more diverse.
+Over the years the sidecar pattern has become more common in applications, gained popularity and the uses cases are getting more diverse.
 The current Kubernetes primitives handled that well, but they are starting to fall short for several use cases and force weird work-arounds in the applications.

-This proposal aims to remediate that by adding a simple set of guarantees for sidecar containers, while trying to not do a complete re-implementation of an init system to do so.
-Those alternatives are interesting and were considered, but in the end the community decided to go for something simpler that will cover most of the use cases.
-Those options are explored in the [alternatives](#alternatives) section.
+This proposal aims to remediate this by adding a simple set of guarantees for sidecar containers, while trying to avoid doing a complete re-implementation of an init system.
+These alternatives are interesting and were considered, but in the end the community decided to go for something simpler that will cover most of the use cases.
+These options are explored in the [alternatives](#alternatives) section.

 The next section expands on what the current problems are.
 But, to give more